-In addition, the Company will issue to Waterton a US\$4,000,000, zero coupon convertible note (the "Note") with a four-year term convertible at a minimum price of C\$0.30 per share provided that the Note cannot be converted if all payments due under the Second Amending Agreement have been made at the time the Note is called (other than if a change of control is to occur prior to repayment of the Note).
-The Note can be called at any time on payment of 115% in the first year, 130% in the second year and 150% thereafter and is due on maturity, an event of default or a change of control.
-In addition, in the event that conversion of any portion of the Note would cause Waterton to be a "Control Person", as defined in the Exchange's Corporate Finance Manual, the Company must first obtain approval of the Company's shareholders.
+In addition, on March 3, 2023, the Company will issue to Splitter a US\$4,000,000, zero coupon Note with a four-year term convertible at a price of C\$0.30 per share provided that the Note could not be converted if all payments due under the Second Amended Agreement had been made at the time the Note was called (other than if a change of control was to occur prior to repayment of the Note).
+The Note could be called by the Company at any time on payment of 115% in the first year, 130% in the second year and 150% thereafter and is due on maturity, an event of default or a change of control.
+Under the terms of the convertible note, approval by shareholders of the Company was required if conversion of the Note would make Waterton (including affiliated entities) a control person (as defined in the Exchange's Corporate Finance Manual).